 The comparison of various techniques lead Kapustin et al. to the conclusion that SEM is the most informative method for obtaining data on the presence and types of defects in the polymer coating.
 SEM provides an identification of virtually all types of defects depending on selected resolution.

 As a matter of fact, scanning electron microscopy can identify features for an extremely wide range of materials.
 And these features or materials are often magnified beyond your imagination.
 For instance, would you have been able to guess that the star-shaped patterns on the surface of the leaf tissue below are just 100 µm in size?

-Dr. Jasmin Zahn is an Application Engineer at Phenom-World, the world’s leading supplier of desktop scanning electron microscopes.
+Dr. Jasmin Zahn is an Application Engineer at Phenom-World, the world’s no 1 supplier of desktop scanning electron microscopes.
 She is highly engaged in finding out more about the possibilities for Phenom-World products in various applications.
 In addition, Jasmin is active in sharing best practices with the outside world to encourage them to look outside their standard scope of use and to improve in their work.